IE University

-IE University, known as IE Universidad or Universidad Instituto de Empresa (lit.
-University Institute of Business), is a private university with campuses in Madrid, Community of Madrid, and Segovia, Castile and León (Spain), that formed as an outgrowth of IE Business School originally founded as the Instituto de Empresa (IE).
-IE University's programs are run in English, although non-native Spanish speakers are required to take mandatory free Spanish lessons during their studies to meet a minimum B1 proficiency level for graduation.
+IE University, known in Spanish as IE Universidad or Universidad Instituto de Empresa (lit.
+University Institute of Business), is a private university with campuses in Madrid and Segovia, Castile and León, Spain, that formed as an outgrowth of IE Business School originally founded as the Instituto de Empresa (IE).
 The programs are compliant with the terms of the European Higher Education Area (Bologna Process).